Where does paid social media fit into your overall marketing strategy?

 From a marketing cost perspective, Twitter typically costs less depending on how you target users.
 The more niche your audience is, the more expensive your cost per action will be.

 TLDR: To use Twitter ads effectively, consider awareness-based campaigns that target users actively participating in conversations your brand wants to reach.

 LinkedIn: Proficient in Professionals

-When the world comes to network, you’ll find them on LinkedIn, of course!
-It’s no surprise that LinkedIn is the best channel to reach industry professionals and most effective in B2B social media advertising.
+When it comes to professional networking, look no further than LinkedIn.
+It’s the best channel to reach industry professionals and most effective in B2B social media advertising.

 LinkedIn offers seven campaign objectives when setting up a campaign in the ads manager.
 Compared to Twitter, LinkedIn is best used for prompting your audience take some type of action, whether that’s compiling job applicants or filling out a form.